HSA/FSA Card Payment & Reimbursement

 You should have received a Letter of Medical Necessity (LMN) from Medpaid.
 This LMN verifies that your purchase helps prevent, treat, or alleviate a disease, allowing you to use tax-free HSA/FSA dollars.
 Your LMN is valid for 12 months from the issuance date.

-Keep a copy of your LMN in your tax records to verfiy qualified HSA/FSA expenses.
+Keep a copy of your LMN in your tax records to verify qualified HSA/FSA expenses.

 2.